 If you're passionate about entering the risk profession but didn't study the subject at undergraduate level you could consider a Masters qualification to increase your chances of success.
 Search for postgraduate courses in risk management.

-If you decide to forgo a Masters, graduates of non-relevant degrees can still achieve an entry-level role by studying for the Institute of Risk Management's (IRM) International Certificate in Risk Management - an introductory, distance-learning qualification perfect for candidates at the beginning of their risk career.
+If you decide to forgo a Masters, graduates of non-relevant degrees can still achieve an entry-level role by studying for the Institute of Risk Management's (IRM) International Certificate in Enterprise Risk Management - an introductory, distance-learning qualification perfect for candidates at the beginning of their risk career.
 No previous experience or qualifications are necessary, and the certificate usually takes five to ten months to complete.

 Graduates of a relevant degree can study for the International Diploma in Enterprise Risk Management - a postgraduate-level qualification for risk professionals.